quantiacs/documentation/en/source/data/fundamental.md

 ```

-## Example use specific us-gaap
+## Example using specific US-GAAP facts

-This example provides a code for creating a stock trading strategy by downloading and utilizing fundamental data from SEC filings.
-Users can customize the script to fetch any specific financial fact for companies listed in the NASDAQ 100 index.
+This example builds a stock trading strategy by downloading fundamental data from SEC filings.
+You can customize the script to fetch any specific financial fact for companies in the NASDAQ 100 index.

 ```python